smoll/page-objectify/README.md

-# Page::Object::Generator
+# page-objectify

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/page-object/generator`.
+Put your Ruby code in the file `lib/page-objectify`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem